Facing DUI Charges in Las Vegas, Nevada

 If you are charged with drunk driving (DUI) in Las Vegas, Nevada, hire the best DUI lawyer you can find.
 Too much is at stake!

-Heshmati & Associates helped thousands of individuals charged with DUI / DWI.
+Heshmati & Associates helped hundreds of individuals charged with DUI / DWI.

 Our clients live in Las Vegas, Henderson, North Vegas and throughout the State of Nevada.
-We also represent many out-of-state and international travelers accused of crime in Las Vegas.
+We also represent many out-of-state and international travelers arrested for DUI n Las Vegas.

 Payment plans are available.